Theoretical physicist focused on computational frameworks

 Passionate about machine learning, with a particular interest in applying differentiable modeling and closed-loop optimization to understand complex physical systems.

-I recently completed my PhD at PSL Université de Paris as a Marie Skłodowska-Curie Fellow, working at the Collège de France and École Normale Supérieure under the supervision of Dr. Hervé Turlier.
+I recently completed my PhD at PSL Université de Paris as a Marie Skłodowska-Curie Fellow, working at the Collège de France and École Normale Supérieure under the supervision of Dr. Hervé Turlier and in collaboration with Dr. Maxence Ernoult from Google DeepMind.

 My doctoral research focused on AI-based methods for inverse problems in biological cell systems, developing computational frameworks that bridge physics-based modeling, machine learning, and cell biology.